mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 A convenient method for adding an integer to the end of an array.
 This can be used with the arrays in TileID.Sets.RoomNeeds.

+### public void AddModTree(int soilType, ModTree tree)

+Allows the given type of tile to grow the given modded tree.

+### public void AddModPalmTree(int soilType, ModPalmTree palmTree)

+Allows the given type of tile to grow the given modded palm tree.

+### public void AddModCactus(int soilType, ModCactus cactus)

+Allows the given type of tile to grow the given modded cactus.

 ### public virtual bool Autoload(ref string name)

 Allows you to automatically load a GlobalTile instead of using Mod.AddGlobalTile.
 Return true to allow autoloading; by default returns the mod's autoload property.
 Name is initialized to the overriding class name.
 Use this method to either force or stop an autoload or to control the internal name.